tmueller1/regression-model-validation/README.md

 - $`R^2 =  0.8983983944088139`$
 - $`R^2_{adjusted} =  0.8978380914368036`$

 The RMSE on the valid part of the regression model is significantly lower than the RMSE on the non-valid part.
-Thus, the results of the validation procedure are in agreement with the statistical metrics.
+This observation is in agreement with the results of the validation procedure as a high RMSE (especially if there is a known range with a significantly lower RMSE) is a characteristic of a non-valid regression.

 # References
 <a id="1">[1]</a>